cm402/Amazons/README.md

 "resetDatabase": drops the current database table, and creates a new one

 "databaseSize": checks the number of entries in the endgame database

+"simulatePartitions": simulates a number of games on either a randomly generated or specified partition